hackclub/camp/cohort_4/playbook/activities.md

 - Hackers should chose two or three ideas they are interested in working on.
 - Organizers can help them narrow their final decision down to one idea.
+  - It is important that organizers review project ideas before hackers start working
+- Explain the concept of MVP and help the hackers scope their project
+  - Building a large project can take a long time.
+We want to build the least amount that we have to in the next day, so we'll only build the core features
-  - It is important that organizers review project ideas before hackers start working.
-Organizers must make sure the scope of the project is something the hacker can handle in the time they are given.
+  - Organizers must make sure the scope of the project is something the hackers can handle in the time they are given.

 ## Feedback Forms